SitecorePowerShell/Book/working_with_sitecore_items.md

 Zengage             en       {D55FE1D5-1CAC-4A2E-9DFE-D624D0F51886} 1       TenantTemplate
 ```

-## Getting large number of filtered items with Sitecore queries
+## Getting the item by Sitecore query

 It's not always the most efficient to operate on items by traversing the tree using `Get-ChildItem`.
 This is especially true if you need to work on large trees but need to select only a few items of e.g. a specific template.
 For this we’ve introduced support for the Sitecore query within our provider.

-Following example fetches all items in /sitecore/content/ branch in the `master` database for items of "Sample Item template":
+**Example:** The following retrieves all items beneath the path */sitecore/content/* with the template of "Sample Item template".

 ```powershell
 PS master:\>Get-Item master: -Query "/sitecore/content//*[@@templatename='Sample Item']"